datagovuk/dgu-vagrant-puppet/README.md

 ### Install the DGU Drupal Distribution

-You can install the DGU Drupal Distribution with the following drush command:
+You can install the DGU Drupal Distribution with the following commands:

 ````bash
 sudo mkdir /var/www/drupal